khwang0/COMP2026-2223PA3/readme.md

 # Bonus

 You are more than welcome to improve the game by creating some interesting monsters and towers.
 If you wish to attempt the bonus part, please complete the original program first.
 Then make your bonus part in another project and submit them separately.

+You are supposed to create ONE monster and ONE tower.
+And you can improve the program in any way that you like.
+We are looking for the effort you have spent in preparing the bonus.

 # Understanding the Assignment Test (UAT)